oss-apps/split-pro/README.md

 ## Sponsors

 We are grateful for the support of our sponsors.
-If you are interested in becoming a sponsor, please contact us.

 ### Our Sponsors